alirusta/portfolio/README.md

-# Portfolio - PLEASE VIEW WITH FIREFOX, AS CHROME FOR SOME REASON IGNORES THE BACKDROP BLUR FOR MY CARD-CONTAINER!
+# Portfolio - PLEASE VIEW WITH FIREFOX, AS CHROME IGNORES THE BACKDROP BLUR FOR CARD-CONTAINER!
+- Any and all attemptps to resolve this incompability with webkits and whatnot have not yielded any fruit.
+My teachers and mentors were also unable to resolve this problem.
+So we settled with just firefox for now.
+- The project cards were originally i-frames, but these i-frames also caused ominous issues with the backdrop blur, this time the overall blur would magically turn off if I included the third i-frame, meaning that firefox was okay with 2 i-frames but when I added a third i-frame element the blur would peace out for no reason.
+This problem was also unsolvable as neither extended google research nor my mentors and teachers who forked my portfolio repo could do anything to solve this.
+- My teachers and peers agreed with me that using SCSS is permissible and does not count as a framework or new technology.
  # Directions and Layouts:
  ## Fonts:
 - **Montserrat** for headers and titles.